 - Ignore server certificate errors and click OK

 4. If the recorder was open, click Close Recorder and then re-open it from StresStimulus.

-Note: Fiddler uses a "man-in-the-middle" technique in order to decrypt HTTPS traffic.
-For more details check this source.
+Note: Fiddler uses a "man-in-the-middle" technique to decrypt HTTPS traffic.
+For more details, check this source.

 - No labels